 A Windows 10 recovery drive comes in handy when your Windows 10 PC is unable to boot.
-The recovery drive can be used to access advanced startup options which help you troubleshoot and fix various boot issues.
+The recovery drive can be used to access advanced startup options that help you troubleshoot and fix various boot issues.

 Like its predecessor, Windows 10 also lets users easily create a bootable Windows 10 recovery USB drive and can be prepared under ten minutes on most PCs.
 However, before creating a Windows 10 USB recovery drive, there are some points you need to remember.